-- Help Northeastern states invest twice as much in clean energy.
+- Help Connecticut invest $260 million more in clean energy.*

 “To tackle the climate crisis, we need to quickly shift away from dirty fuels like coal and gas, and move to 100 percent clean, renewable energy,” said Phelps.
 “The Regional Greenhouse Gas Initiative can help us get there faster.”

 The report also reviewed the impressive benefits the Regional Greenhouse Gas Initiative has achieved for Connecticut since it was created in 2005.
 Key findings include:

 - It has helped to cut global warming pollution from power plants by 40percent.
 On average, power plant pollution in the region has been falling by almost 5 percent per year.
 In 2016, pollution went down by 4.8 percent.

 - It has driven a investment in clean energy, energy efficiency and consumer benefit programs.
 Across the whole region, those programs have locked in more than $4.6 billion in long term savings on our energy bills.
 That’s an incredible $3.5 in savings for every dollar spent on clean energy.

 “As good as the Regional Greenhouse Gas Initiative is, we can make it better,” said Phelps.
 “We need Governor Malloy and governors across the region to accelerate our progress in the fight against global warming, and magnify the important benefits that come from reducing pollution.”

 * This report was updated in May 2017 to strengthen its conclusions, as described in footnote 62 on page 24.